Bachelor of Performing and Screen Arts (Acting for Screen and Theatre)

 The unique nature of each student is celebrated through an intensive training programme built on bravery, risk, humour, respect, teamwork and innovation.
 You'll be nurtured and challenged to reach your potential through four interdependent core units:

-In Year One, explore both traditional and contemporary acting techniques, from Stanislavski to Mike Alfreds, Laban and Improvisation.
+In Year One, explore both traditional and contemporary acting techniques, from Stanislavski to Mike Alfreds, Mask Training to Improvisation.
 These techniques will be actively investigated, extended and tested through public and workshop performances in your second year.
 In Year Three, you'll prepare for the realities of this competitive industry through research and professionally modelled performance work, both on and off campus.

 Develop a free, clear, rich and fully embodied voice that fully informs the text.
 You'll work regularly with classical and contemporary texts to connect thought, word and voice.
 In Year Two, you'll focus on accent and dialect, vocal character and the art of oratory.
 Year Three will explore the actor's voice at work, extending your vocal range and flexibility, and building a strong, intelligent professional practice.

 You'll focus on the fundamentals of effective body and mind integration by addressing posture, body alignment, fitness, co-ordination, spatial awareness, use of breath and body knowledge in relation to acting.
-Develop skills in stage movement, specific dance styles (from period ballroom to contemporary techniques), stage combat, fencing and acrobatics, and explore how physicality can express the complex emotional and intellectual states of a character.
+You will develop techniques on how physicality can express and reveal character, intention, emotion and psychology.

 Theatre and screen studies and critical practices